-On the TMP89FM42, the built-in serial interface (SIO, UART and I2C) communication pins and interrupt source assignment can be changed.
-Two out of three functions, SIO0, UART0 and I2C0, can be used at the same time by using this selecting function.
+On the TMP89FS62V, the built-in serial interface (SIO, UART) communication pins and interrupt source assignment can be changed.
+Two out of three functions, SIO0, UART0, can be used at the same time by using this selecting function.
+One of two functions, SIO1 and UART1, can be used.